Chemical reaction: Catalysis

 In catalysis, the reaction does not proceed directly, but through a reaction with a third substance known as catalyst.
 Although the catalyst takes part in the reaction, forming weak bonds with reactants or intermediates, it is returned to its original state by the end of the reaction and so is not consumed.
 However, it can be inhibited, deactivated or destroyed by secondary processes.
 Catalysts can be used in a different phase (heterogeneous) or in the same phase (homogeneous) as the reactants.
 In heterogeneous catalysis, typical secondary processes include coking where the catalyst becomes covered by polymeric side products.
 Additionally, heterogeneous catalysts can dissolve into the solution in a solid-liquid system or evaporate in a solid–gas system.
 Catalysts can only speed up the reaction – chemicals that slow down the reaction are called inhibitors.
 Substances that increase the activity of catalysts are called promoters, and substances that deactivate catalysts are called catalytic poisons.
 With a catalyst, a reaction that is kinetically inhibited by high activation energy can take place in the circumvention of this activation energy.

 Heterogeneous catalysts are usually solids, powdered in order to maximize their surface area.
 Of particular importance in heterogeneous catalysis are the platinum group metals and other transition metals, which are used in hydrogenations, catalytic reforming and in the synthesis of commodity chemicals such as nitric acid and ammonia.
 Acids are an example of a homogeneous catalyst, they increase the nucleophilicity of carbonyls, allowing a reaction that would not otherwise proceed with electrophiles.
 The advantage of homogeneous catalysts is the ease of mixing them with the reactants, but they may also be difficult to separate from the products.
 Therefore, heterogeneous catalysts are preferred in many industrial processes.

 Reactions in organic chemistry

 In organic chemistry, in addition to oxidation, reduction or acid-base reactions, a number of other reactions can take place which involves covalent bonds between carbon atoms or carbon and heteroatoms (such as oxygen, nitrogen, halogens, etc.).
 Many specific reactions in organic chemistry are name reactions designated after their discoverers.

+One of the most industrially important reactions is the cracking of heavy hydrocarbons at oil refineries to create smaller, simpler molecules.
+This process is used to manufacture gasoline.
+Specific types of organic reactions may be grouped by their reaction mechanisms (particularly substitution, addition and elimination) or by the types of products they produce (for example, methylation, polymerisation and halogenation).